microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

 ## Step 2 - Embed the chat widget in your website

-Chat widget can be embedded in 2 ways:
+You can embed the chat control in either of these ways:

 ### Option 1 - Keep your secret hidden, exchange your secret for a token, and generate the embed